FlorianBeiser/advectionDiffusion/README.md

 ## Reproducing resutls

 The plots shown in the paper "Comparison of Ensemble-Based Data Assimilation Methods for Oceanographic Applications with Sparse Observations" are generated from this repository.

+- Figure 3.1: `Truth.ipynb` (Note that no seed is selected, such that the truth will look different every single realisation) and the values are written to file with a certain time stamp in the `/experiment_files/...`-folder.
+- Figure 3.2: `KFiltering.ipynb` (The truth is refered to by a time stamp.)
+- Figure 3.3, 3.4, 3.7: `FilteringComparison.ipynb` (The truth is refered to by a time stamp and results are again stochastic.)
+- Figure 3.5: `FilteringCoverage.ipynb`
+- Figure 3.6: `Spectrum.ipynb`
+- Figure 3.8, 3.9: Generate outputs with `run_FilteringComparisonLocalisation.py` and postprocess with `Localisation_PostProcessing.ipynb`
+- Figure 3.10: Generate outputs with `run_FilteringComparison.py`

+NB: The plots in the notebooks are only for reference and the final figures in the manuscript are generated with tikz such that they differ in style.